How to completely remove Mac Auto Fixer virus

-There is a particularly pernicious type of malware that disguises itself as an attempt to help users fix non-existent problems with their computer, whether it be supposedly out of date software, a non-existent virus, or performance problems that don’t exist.
+There is a particularly pernicious type of malware that disguises itself as an attempt to help users fix non-existent problems with their computer, whether it be supposedly out-of-date software, a non-existent virus, or performance problems that don’t exist.
 Mac Auto Fixer is one example.
-It pretends to fix your Mac, when all it does is infect it with a potentially unwanted program.
+It pretends to fix your Mac when all it does is infects it with a potentially unwanted program.

 What you need to know about Mac Auto Fixer virus

-It’s a form of malware known as scareware, because, once installed it pops up windows telling you that you have problems that need fixing, or that your Mac needs cleaning or some other pretence to get you to press a button.
+It’s a form of malware known as scareware because once installed, it pops up windows telling you that you have problems that need fixing or your Mac needs cleaning or some other pretense to get you to click a button.
 As if that wasn’t bad enough, Mac Auto Fixer also displays fake Trojan alerts and offers to get rid of the malware.
-The irony is, of course, that it’s Mac Auto Fixer that has infiltrated your Mac without invitation and that is slowing it down, inconveniencing you and probably stealing data while it’s at it.
+The irony is, of course, that it’s Mac Auto Fixer that has infiltrated your Mac without invitation and is slowing it down, inconveniencing you, and probably stealing data while it’s at it.
 So you definitely want to get rid of it as soon as you spot it.

 How to fight Mac Auto Fixer virus

 The Auto Fixer virus usually infiltrates your admin profile.
 That’s why it is so hard to pin down.
 Before applying the targeted solutions, you should do a basic malware check and see if it detects the virus.
 Which antivirus to choose?
 This is totally up to you, and good antiviruses are plenty.
 The recent Mac solution that’s reported to have a good malware database is CleanMyMac X. It goes after Mac-specific viruses and the so-called “backdoor” agents.
 This app is notarized by Apple, which means it’s free from malware.